|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 Successful marketing of Micro Fusion technology is dependent upon the price at which heat produced by the Micro Fusion process can be sold.
 This price is affected by governmental taxes, rebates, subsidies and incentives in the energy sector.
 Micro Fusion is presently aimed at applications that require a nearly continuous supply of heat.

-An important application of Micro Fusion is in production of liquid hydrocarbon fuels.
-There is potentially a huge market for synthetic liquid hydrocarbon fuels to displace fossil liquid hydrocarbon fuels.
+An important application of Micro Fusion is in production of liquid biofuels.
+There is a huge market for concentrated butanol and concentrated ethanol as non-fossil automotive biofuels.

-Practical liquid fuel production processes all require large amounts of heat in the temperature range available from Micro Fusion equipment.
-The relatively small size of Micro Fusion units permits these units to be located close to where the biomass feedstock is grown, which minimizes feedstock and residue transportation costs.
-Feedstock residue remaining after removal of the plant carbohydrate should be recycled for soil fertilization to sustain ongoing agricultural biomass feedstock growth.
+Biochemical processes convert plant carbohydrate into dilute ethanol and dilute butanol.
+Practical liquid fuel concentration processes all require large amounts of heat in the temperature range available from Micro Fusion equipment.
+The relatively small size of Micro Fusion units permits these units to be located close to where the biofuel feedstock is grown, which minimizes feedstock transportation costs.
+Feedstock residue remaining after removal of the plant carbohydrate is easily recycled for soil fertilization and soil remediation to sustain ongoing agricultural biofuel feedstock growth.

 WHAT TRAINING IS REQUIRED?